10.4 Quality and innovation in youth work

 On this page

-The principles of youth work are described in the 2018 order No2V-77 (1.4) of Department of Youth Affairs under the Ministry of Social Security and Labor of the Republic of Lithuania on ‘The Recommendations for Quality Assurance in Open Youth Centers and Open Youth Spaces’.
+The principles of youth work are described in the 2019-04-15 order No. 2V-85 (1.4) of Agency of Youth Affairs under the Ministry of Social Security and Labor of the Republic of Lithuania on ‘The Recommendations for Quality Assurance in Open Youth Centers and Open Youth Spaces’.
 According to these recommendations operational planning is based on qualitative and quantitative outcomes to be achieved.
 The results to be achieved must be clearly measurable and the activities are planned for three years.

 The main principal states that a self-assesment of the current situation of the Open Youth Center / Space must performed prior external evaluation.
 The self-assessment identifies the current status and progress of the organization, analyzes key performance indicators (presented below), analyses feedback from visitors and their parents and aspects that need improvement.
 The external evaluation discusses the self-assessment carried out by the Center / Space and the agreed objectives and purpose with the Municipal Youth Coordinator.